Create a 3-D Text Effect in Photoshop

 Step 7.
 Gradient Overlay

-Create a nice gradient for these merged layers by going to the FX at the bottom of the layers panel and choose Gradient Overlay and then click onto the gradient bar and choose a nice gradient in the color of choice.
+Create a nice gradient for these merged layers by going to the FX at the bottom of the Layers panel and choose Gradient Overlay and then click onto the gradient bar and choose a nice gradient in the color of choice.
 I created one using several blues: 309da4 and 0c539c.
 Pinks would be nice too.

 Step 8.
-Top layer Gradient
+Top Layer Gradient

 Do the same for the top layer or the “face” of the text.
-Create a pleasing gradient overlay by going to Layer>Blending Options>Gradient overlay and choosing one you like: 2272c4 and 9ee1e5.
+Create a pleasing gradient overlay by going to Layer>Blending Options>Gradient overlay and choosing the one you like: 2272c4 and 9ee1e5.
 While the Blending Options is open, click on the Bevel and Emboss button.
 The standard setting should look nice but you can add more bevel if you like.

 Bevel and Emboss